flystack/misty/README.md

 ```

 ## Authentication
-Openstack Identity service Keystone version 3, the default and version 2.0, deprecated are available.
+Openstack Identity service Keystone version 3 is the default, version 2.0, although deprecated, is available.

 ### Parameters
 The following parameters can be used: